ben1alonzo/web-portfolio/README.md

 ### Bug Log
 <ins>ONGOING</ins>
-Tailwindcss styling not being applied.

 <ins>FIXED</ins>
-Components imports are not recognized. *Updated components folder location and used "./components" within the import*
+- Components imports are not recognized. *Updated components folder location and used "./components" within the import*
+- Tailwindcss styling not being applied. *Basic Vite issue; Reinstalled tailwindcss with postcss config and autoprefixer included*